SteveSmith16384/MultiplayerArena/readme.txt

 By Steve Smith - https://twitter.com/stephencsmith

+STARTING A GAME
+Select the game mode with the numbers 1-5.
+Start a game by pressing 0.

 CONTROLS
 Player 1 is Mouse & Keyboard (W, A, S, D and Space).
-All other players are gamepads plugged into USB ports - please plug them in *before* you run the game.
+All other players use gamepads plugged into USB ports - please plug them in *before* you run the game.

+GAME MODES
+Skirmish - Every player against every other player.
+King of the Hill - Gain points by occupying the base.
+Dodgeball - You must hit other players with a ball.
+Bladerunner - Destroy the rogue AI's.
+Clone Wars - Every player against every other player, but identifying them could prove difficult!

+* The aim of every game mode is to be the first player to 100 points.

 CREDITS
 Written by Steve Smith - https://twitter.com/stephencsmith/

-Graphics credits:-